 MarkdownReports

 Type Less, Plot More.
-Create (scientific) plots with very little code and write (markdown) reports easily from your R scripts
+Create and auto-annotated and -saved (base) plots with very little code, and write (markdown) reports easily from your R scripts.

 Project maintained by vertesy Hosted on GitHub Pages — Theme by mattgraham